siemens/kas/docs/userguide.rst

 Dynamic project configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**NOTE: Dynamic project configuration is experimental.
+The API may change or
+even be obsoleted in future versions.
+Please provide feedback if you consider
+it useful.**

 The dynamic project configuration is plain Python with following
 mandatory functions which need to be provided: